-\\At this time the University and the program do not require a COVID-19 vaccine, but there is potential that could change at any time.
-Students are strongly encouraged to seek a COVID-19 vaccine at this time.
+At this time, the University and the program do not require a COVID-19 vaccine, but there is potential that could change at any time.
+Certain clinical sites DO require documentation of up to date COVID-19 vaccination.
+Students are strongly encouraged to be up to date in their COVID-19 vaccination status so their clinical placements are not restricted.